AK101111/parallelMF/README.md

 # parallelMF
-Parallel implementation of Matrix Facorization using OpenMP.
+Parallel implementation of Matrix Factorization using OpenMP.